ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_ports-services.md

 ## Ports for VMware Aria Operations and VMware Aria Operations for Logs for NSX-V instances - deprecated
 {: #vmwaresol_ports-vmware-aria-nsx-v}

-The following table provides information about the VMware Aria Operations and VMware Aria Operations for Logs ports when VMware Aria Operations is deployed in a vCenter Server with NSX-V instance.
+The following table provides information about the VMware Aria Operations and VMware Aria Operations for Logs ports when VMware Aria Operations is deployed in an NSX-V instance.
 {: deprecated}

 | Source | Subnet, IP range | Target | Subnet, IP range | Port | Protocol | Purpose | Service |